hapax/hapax.github.io/assets/simple-physics.md

 horizontal velocity to the rain.
 As above, we consider a sphere seeking shelter a distance $d$ away.

-(a) Explain why, if the wind is blowing *away* from shelter, you should run as fast as possible.
+(a) If the wind is blowing *away* from shelter, explain why should run as fast as possible.

 (b) Suppose the wind blows *towards* shelter with a horizontal velocity $u'$, and has downward velocity $v$